 Every year, the youth at Trinity go on a cross cultural mission trip.
 This is an opportunity to experience different regions of the country and world, learn about their needs and values, serve these communities and people, and grow in faith.
 The past few years we have gone to rural Arkansas, intercity Flint, the mountains of Vermont, and the impoverished nation of Haiti.
 In the past 4 years we have been to 13 states, Haiti, and we could see Canada from across Niagara Falls.
 We have visited the Baseball Hall of Fame, historic sites in Boston, we toured the Ben and Jerry's factory, gone to music festivals, drove by the Arch in St Louis, and swam in Beaver Lake.

-If this sounds like the kind of trip you would like to go on, Pastor Josh is the person to talk to.
-He will be able to give you all the details you will need to know.
+While our 2019 trip is yet to be planned, be assured we will have an amazing time on mission in the summer of 2019.
+If this sounds like the kind of trip you would like to go on, Pastor Julie is the person to talk to.
+She will be able to give you all the details you will need to know.